ValokAsura/WindowerAddons/QuickTrade/readme.md

 'lua l TradeNPC' and 'lua l itemizer' to your init.txt.

 If TradeNPC is not loaded when using this addon, the trade command will be issued but nothing will happen.
+The same is true regarding Itemizer.
+Commands will be issued, but nothing will happen.

 Version History
 ---------------
+v.1.7.0
+2018.09.07
+* Added '//qtr loop' command to allow multiple trades to be done consecutively

 v1.6.2
 2018.09.05
 * Added Mecistopins Mantle to A.M.A.N.
 Reclaimer list